dragonblocks/dragonblocks/doc/API.md

 			Clear a timer set using  dragonblocks.setTimer
 		dragonblocks.createItemstack(itemstring : String) : dragonblocks.Itemstack
-			Create an Itemstack object and immediately parse the provided itemstring. dragonblocks.error(errorstring : String) : void
+			Create an Itemstack object and immediately parse the provided itemstring. dragonblocks.createWorld(properties : Object) : void
+			Create and load a world without saving it. dragonblocks.error(errorstring : String) : void
 			Throw an error. (errorstring is added to dragonblocks.backlog) dragonblocks.finalize() : void